Primary Advisor/Dissertation Chair

 Action Research, Observation, Survey

 Bacon, Katie, "Exploring How Peer Feedback Affects Achievement and Mindset in the Middle School Art Room" (2002).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4156.